-If you need help using Post Tags, see this tutorial: Using Tags
+If you need help with Post Tags, go here: Configuring And Using Post Tags

-WordPress has a number of great plugins that can help manage and enhance your categories.
+WordPress makes available many great plugins that can help manage and enhance the usefulness of post categories.

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the way categories appear in lists, tables, and menus, even restrict access to content published under certain categories (useful in membership sites) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the way categories appear in lists and menus, even restrict access to content published under certain categories (useful in membership sites) …

-(Membership plugins can help protect content in specific post categories)
+(Membership plugins can be used to protect content in specific categories)

-Certain plugins will add new fields to your Table of Categories …
+Certain plugins can add new fields to your Table of Categories …

-(Enhance the functionality of your Categories Table with plugins)
+(Plugins can enhance the functionality of your Categories Table)

-Here are some additional tips for getting the most benefit from using categories.
+Here are some tips for getting the most benefit from using post categories.

-SEO experts recommend including the main keyword of your post in your the title of your post, preferably at the beginning.
-This helps to optimize your page for search engines, catch your visitor’s attention.
+As you create new content for your site, include the main keyword of your post in the title, preferably near the beginning.
+This helps to optimize your post for search engines, and improves clickthrough rates.

-Each time you add a new article or post, remember to tick the most relevant category box before publishing your post …
+Every time you add a new article or post, remember to select the correct category box before publishing your post …

 Use An SEO Plugin